outpaddling/LPJS/README.md

 Grids are similar to clusters, but usually consist of more loosely coupled, non-dedicated machines over a wider area, such as desktop computers that may not even be on the same site.
-They do not have a dedicated network or access to a common file server.
+They usually do not have a dedicated network or access to a common file server.

-In both clusters and grids, there is typically a "head node", dedicated to keeping track of available CPU cores and memory on all nodes, multiple compute nodes.
+In both clusters and grids, there are multiple "compute nodes", which actually run the programs, and a "head node", dedicated to keeping track of available CPU cores and memory on the compute nodes, and dispatching jobs from a queue when possible.

 There may also be additional node types, such as "visualization" nodes, which contain graphical software for examining analysis results